vavilen84/hugo_blog/content/golang/2021/03/interfaces_and_reflection_in_golang.en.md

 ---
-title: "Interfaces & reflection in Golang"
+title: "Interfaces and reflection in Golang"
 publishdate: "2021-03-26"
 lastmod: "2021-03-26"
 summary: "go"